On a small cancellation theorem of Gromov: Proof (expanded version)

 We begin by proving what we want for some particular choice of $R$.

 \begin{lem} Let $\Delta=\diam(\Gamma)$.
-Suppose that $R$ was chosen to be the set of words read on closed paths embedded in $\Gamma$ of length at most $3\Delta$.
-Then, for any closed path in $\Gamma$ labelling a reduced word $w$, there exists a simply connected puzzle with boundary word $w$, with tiles having their boundary words in $R$, all edges of which originate from $\Gamma$, and with at most $3\abs{w}/g$ tiles. \end{lem}
+Suppose that $\mathcal{C}$ was chosen to be the set of closed paths embedded (or immersed) in $\Gamma$ of length at most $3\Delta$.
+Then, for any closed path in $\Gamma$ labelling a reduced word $w$, there exists a simply connected puzzle with \tempgras{boundary} word $w$, with tiles having their \tempgras{boundary} words in $R$, all edges of which originate from $\Gamma_2$, and with at most $3\abs{w}/g$ tiles. \end{lem}